hyperledger-labs/orion-server/docs/curl/ledger.md

 As complimentary to provenance, BCDB uses Ethereum style Merkle-Particia Trie to provide cryptographically verifiable proofs of all state transitions.
 Although it provides only one  single type of proof - that specific key was associated with specific value while specific block was committed to ledger.

-For each block, root of Merkle-Particia Trie stored inside block header - `state_merkel_tree_root_hash` and because tamper-prove nature on ledger, trie root is enough to prove existence of specific value at time block was committed.
+For each block, root of Merkle-Particia Trie stored inside block header - `state_merkle_tree_root_hash` and because tamper-prove nature on ledger, trie root is enough to prove existence of specific value at time block was committed.

 **Sign json serialized query**